gravitational/teleport/docs/4.3/user-manual.md

 `tsh` tries to mimic the `ssh` experience as much as possible, so it supports the most popular `ssh` flags like `-p`, `-l` or `-L`.
-For example, if you have the following alias defined in your ~/.bashrc: `alias ssh="tsh ssh"` then you can continue using familiar SSH syntax:
+For example, if you have the following alias defined in your ~/.bashrc: `alias ssh="tsh"` then you can continue using familiar SSH syntax:

 ```bash